 You can do this by sending out an email to your interest list that asks people for “the one thing they are struggling with right now.”

 Here’s an example from the founding of GrowHack with Mattan Griffel.
 This email had an impressive 10% response rate from 3,000 welcome emails sent.

 With a survey email, don’t try to sell your product.
 Don’t include a price.
 This email is simply a means to find out who’s interested and discover their very specific problems and pain points.

 The more closely you can tailor your offer to the exact problems people on your list describe, the more valuable your product becomes and the more people will be willing to pay for it.

-This email has the two-fold benefit of also creating a personal connection with your audience and building feelings of trust.
+This example of product launch emails has the two-fold benefit of also creating a personal connection with your audience and building feelings of trust.
 It shows that you care about their personal problems, to the point where you want to go so far as to solve them with your course.